empathyco/x/packages/search-adapter/README.md

 - `setUserInfo`: The user info (if present) is sent on each request.
 This userInfo is composed by 3 parameters: `user` which is a UUID of the user, kept between different sessions, `session` which is the session UUID, and `userType` which defines if the user is `new` or `recurrent`.
 - `setFeatureConfig`: If you need to modify an endpoint, or add more fields to a response, you can do it with this helper.
 The first parameter is the feature name, and the second one is the configuration you want to modify.
 - `setResultTrackingConfig`: Sets the result tracking config.
 - `setFacetConfig`: It helps you configure how facets are mapped.
 The first parameter is the facet configuration.
 You only need to provide the values you want to modify, as this will be merged with the default facet configuration.
-There is also as second optional argument, which is the facet name.
+There is also as second optional argument, which is the facet id.
 If provided that configuration will only be applied to that facet, overriding the defaults.
 - `setRequestParams`: Any static request param that the request needs can be set here.
 - `withConfiguration`: If you don't like the other methods, you can always build your own configuration with the properties you want to override, and pass it to this method.